socialspacedev/minicannon/src/pages/index.md

 eleventyNavigation:
   key: '{{ title | slugify }}'
   title: About
-  order: 2
+  order: 0
   hide: true
 ---
 # Nau mai, Haere mai!

 Welcome to my website.
-To find our more about me, head [here](/about.html "Introduction and a little context.").
-For content check out these [blog posts](/pages/blog/ "Index page for all blog posts."), and for the tech behind this site, check out this [page](/site.html "Details about the tech used to build this website.").
+To find out a little more about me, head to the [about page](/about.html).
+For other random content check out the [blog posts](/pages/blog/ "Index page for all blog posts.").
+And finally, for the tech behind this site, check out this [page](/site.html "Details about the tech used to build this website.").

+Thanks for stopping by!